Nahle, Lebanon

-Nahlé (نحله Nahlah), is a village situated 6 km northeast of Baalbek in Baalbek District, Baalbek-Hermel Governorate, Lebanon.
+Nahlé (نحله) is a village situated 6 km northeast of Baalbek in Baalbek District, Baalbek-Hermel Governorate, Lebanon.
 It has the ruins of a Roman temple.

 Name

-The Lebanese town of Nahlé derives its name from the Arabic word “نحلة” (Nahleh), meaning “honeybee.”
+The Lebanese town of Nahlé derives its name from the Arabic word “نحلة” (Naḥleh), meaning “honeybee.”
 This interpretation reflects a connection to nature, potentially emphasizing the industrious and community-oriented qualities associated with bees.
 Additionally, Nahlé is known for its ancient history, including Roman-era ruins, suggesting that the name could also carry historical or cultural significance tied to its origins.

 History

 Nahle was probably founded during Roman rule of the region, that was called in the first century Roman Phoenicia.

 The 13th-century geographer Yaqut al-Hamawi listed Nahlah in his geographical dictionary, with its entry being "a village lying 3 miles from Ba'labakk".

 In 1838, Eli Smith noted Nahleh as a Metawileh village in the Baalbek area.
 Actually Nahle is located above a valley.